Impact on pension expense under international accounting as at August 31, 2018

 The graph shows the expense impact for a typical pension plan that starts the year at an arbitrary value of 100 (expense index).
 The expense is influenced by changes in the discount rate based on high‑quality corporate and provincial (adjusted) bonds and the median return of pension fund assets.

-Since the beginning of the year, the pension expense has increased by 11% (for a contributory plan) due to the decrease in the discount rates, despite the good returns (relative to the discount rate).
+Since the beginning of the year, the pension expense has decreased by 5% (for a contributory plan) due to an increase in discount rates.

 Please contact your Morneau Shepell consultant for a customized analysis of your pension plan.